 Scope of Regulation

-1. This regulation shall apply to all introductory studies, undergraduate and modular postgraduate students and should be read in conjunction with the Staff and Student Guides to Impaired Performance.
+1. This regulation shall apply to all students on taught programmes and should be read in conjunction with the Staff and Student Guides to Impaired Performance.
 The Academic Registrar may waive any of the requirements of this regulation in the case of individual students.
 Any such waiver shall be reported to the next meeting of Senate.

-2. In this regulation Head of Department shall be taken to include Directors of Studies designated by Senate.
+2. In this regulation Dean of School shall be taken to include any nominee of the Dean of School agreed with the Academic Registrar.

 Submission of Individual Impaired Performance Claims